bytepark/release/README.md

 ## Status
 [![alt text][2]][1]

+## Installation

+The bytepark release manager should be installed - at the moment - as a clone of a 2.x tag.

+The current stable tag from the 2.0 branch is __2.0.0__.

+The release manager __SHOULD__ never be invoked as clone of the master branch!

+So to install the release manager issue the following commands:

+    git clone -b 2.0 https://github.com/bytepark/release.git <target_directory>
+    cd <target_directory>
+    git checkout 2.0.0

 ## Introduction

 The bytepark release manager is a Bash shell script that provides different ways of deploying files.
 Currently the following methods are available: